fuzzyfox/Mozilla-Universe-Widget/README.md

 * added an embedable version of the widget
 * themed an overlay version of the widget
 * broke the jQuery plugin version... [needs a rewrite to catch up with standard version]

+***** BEGIN LICENSE BLOCK *****
+Version: MPL 1.1/LGPL 2.1/GPL 2.0

+The contents of this file are subject to the Mozilla Public License Version 1.1 (the "License"); you may not use this file except in compliance with ... for the specific language governing rights and limitations under the License.

+The Original Code is to take the Mozilla Community Map from www.mozilla.org/community and make it into an easy to implement widget that can be used on multiple domains.

+The Initial Developer of the Original Code is
+William Duyck (aka FuzzyFox)
+Portions created by the Initial Developer are Copyright (C) 2007 the Initial Developer.
+All Rights Reserved.

+Contributor(s):
+  David w Boswell
+  Lathan Bidwell
+  Gijs Kruitbosch

+Alternatively, the contents of this file may be used under the terms of either of the GNU General Public License Version 2 or later (the "GPL"), ... the terms of any one of the MPL, the GPL or the LGPL.

+***** END LICENSE BLOCK *****